RadioAstronomySoftwareGroup/pyuvdata/docs/uvcal_tutorial.rst

 UVCal: Selecting data
 ---------------------
-The :meth:`pyuvdata.UVCal.select` method lets you select specific antennas (by number or name), frequencies (in Hz or by channel number), times or jones components (by number or string) to keep in the object while removing others.
+The :meth:`pyuvdata.UVCal.select` method lets you select specific antennas (by number or name), frequencies (in Hz or by channel number), times (either exact times or times covered by a time range) or jones components (by number or string) to keep in the object while removing others.

 a) Select antennas to keep on UVCal object using the antenna number.
 ********************************************************************